 4. Washing dumpster pads and allowing the runoff to drain into the storm drainage system

-2. What information should be reported when emailing an illicit discharge?
+2. What information should be reported when reporting an illicit discharge?

 What time did you see the discharge?
 It is important that illicit discharges are reported immediately so the person(s) responsible can be found and the discharge can be cleaned up and corrected as soon as possible.
 We want to respond as quickly as possible to prevent pollution to our environment.